 A term life insurance policy has an owner, an insured person, and a beneficiary.
 The owner is the party that pays the premiums and has the right to change the beneficiary.
 The insured is the person whose life is insured.
 If this person dies, the policy will pay out.
 The beneficiary is the party who will receive the payout if the insured dies.

 In personal life insurance, it is common for the owner and the insured to be the same person, and the beneficiary to be their dependents.
-In key person insurance, the company is the owner, the key person is the insured, and the beneficiary is also the company.
+In Key Person Insurance, the company is the owner, the key person is the insured, and the beneficiary is also the company.

+Unlike most other types of business insurance, such as commercial general liability insurance, the premiums you pay for Key Person Insurance are not tax-deductible as a business expense for companies.
 Any proceeds that your company receives when a covered key person dies are not taxed, so if your policy is for $1 million, your business will receive the full $1 million without having any tax liability.

-If the insured key person does not have any ownership of the key person insurance, which is usually the case, any payouts from key person insurance do not affect the taxable income of that person.
+However, for large C corporations, any payouts from Key Person Insurance are included when calculating alternative minimum tax.
+If the insured key person does not have any ownership of the Key Person Insurance, which is usually the case, any payouts from Key Person Insurance do not affect the taxable income of that person.

-Pricing of Key Person Insurance
+How much does Key Person Insurance cost?

-Pricing of Key Person Insurance is determined by the amount of coverage, and the age and health status of the key person.
+Pricing of Key Person Insurance is determined by the amount of coverage and the age and health status of the key person.
 The insured key person will be required to take a paramedical exam, which may include questions about medical history, and a blood or saliva sample.

-Key Person Disability Insurance
+Get a quote on Key Person Insurance